OlegPanin1/OlegPanin1/README.md

-### Hi there 👋
+Hi 👋

-I am marketing analyst who passionate with data analysis, market research, looking for insights.
+- I'm a marketing analyst who is passionate about data analysis, market research, and finding insights.

-Will be glad to participate in marketing analytics and create BI-report for your company.
+- I would be happy to colloborate in marketing analytics and create BI reports for your company.

+- Send me a message: @OlegPanini